 Vinciane is staff member of the Belgian Centre for Evidence-Based Medicine (CEBAM) at KULeuven.

 Marijn Scholte works as a Policy Officer at the European Brain Council (EBC) since November 2017.
-In this role, he is primarily responsible for monitoring policy processes at EU level relevant to the advocacy work of the EBC.
-Specific areas of interest include Horizon Europe, Health Technology Assessment (HTA), therapeutic innovation and e-health.
+In this role, he is primarily responsible for monitoring EU policy processes relevant to the communication and advocacy initiatives of EBC, supporting EBC’s engagement with decision-makers at the EU and national levels, managing and coordinating the network of National Brain Councils and supporting the ongoing projects of EBC.

 Elke De Witte